Learn how to get rid of cat dander in your home and reduce allergy symptoms.

 Where there are cats, there should be regularly replaced air filters.
-This is the final and most simple step (also our favorite) to keep your home as dander-free as possible!
+This is the final and most simple step (also our favorite) for how to reduce cat dander and keep your home as dander-free as possible!
 Since dander is commonly airborne, it will often have a presence within your air ducts, resulting in your HVAC system redistributing the particles back into the air in your house.
 The only way to break this cycle is by using a high-quality air filter that will trap these small particles before they can even think about making you sneeze.

-An air filter that is at least rated MERV 11 should be a staple in every pet owner and allergy-sufferer's home.
+An air filter with a MERV rating of at least 11 should be a staple in every pet owner and allergy-sufferer's home.
 However, our Catch All filter (MERV 13) would be better suited for pet owners that have more severe allergies.
 We recommend replacing your filter every three months at the minimum to ensure that it’s operating at maximum efficiency.
 If you have more than one pet in your home, changing your filter every 1 to 2 months will likely be better for your home’s air quality.